logo

 WHO and France Launch New Initiatives for One Health Action

 The urgency could not be clearer.
-Climate change, environmental degradation, unsafe food, water contamination, biodiversity loss, and unequal access to healthcare are among the most pressing challenges facing the world today.
+Climate change, environmental degradation, unsafe food, water contamination, biodiversity loss, and unequal access to health care are among the most pressing challenges facing the world today.
 About 60% of known infectious diseases in humans originate in animals, and around 75% of emerging infectious diseases are zoonotic.
 The COVID-19 pandemic alone resulted in an estimated 15 million deaths and caused trillions of dollars in economic losses globally in 2020-2021.

-"The health of people, animals, and the environment we share are inextricably interwoven, and we cannot protect one without protecting all three," said Dr. Tedros Adhanom Ghebreyesus, Director-General of WHO.
-"The One Health approach brings together expertise to work across silos and sectors to prevent and respond to threats more effectively.
-WHO thanks France for hosting this Summit, and we remain committed to working with partners and countries to turn commitment into action and accelerate global progress for humans, animals, and our planet.”
+'The health of people, animals, and the environment we share are inextricably interwoven, and we cannot protect one without protecting all three,' said Dr. Tedros Adhanom Ghebreyesus, Director-General of WHO.
+'The One Health approach brings together expertise to work across silos and sectors to prevent and respond to threats more effectively.
+WHO thanks France for hosting this Summit, and we remain committed to working with partners and countries to turn commitment into action and accelerate global progress for humans, animals, and our planet.'

-“One Health is not just about protecting health; it is about recognizing that we live as one system, where the well-being of humans, animals, and the environment is inseparable,” said Emmanuel Macron, President of the Republic of France.
-“France is determined to move One Health from ambition to implementation, working with the World Health Organization and our global partners to prevent the next crisis before it begins.
-Science must guide our action, and cooperation must be our strength.”
+'One Health is not just about protecting health; it is about recognizing that we live as one system, where the well-being of humans, animals, and the environment is inseparable,' said Emmanuel Macron, President of the Republic of France.
+'France is determined to move One Health from ambition to implementation, working with the World Health Organization and our global partners to prevent the next crisis before it begins.
+Science must guide our actions, and cooperation must be our strength.'

 WHO is planning to launch a new Global Network of One Health Institutions to achieve the goals of the One Health Joint Plan of Action and will invite the Quadripartite partners to participate.

 This new initiative is designed to mobilize multidisciplinary expertise and provide stronger, more coordinated support to countries.
-It will enhance the translation of global guidance into practical tools and on-the-ground support, strengthening training and peer learning through the WHO Academy and other relevant institutions, and creating a clearer, country-focused delivery model for One Health implementation.
+It will enhance the translation of global guidance into practical tools and on-the-ground support, strengthening training and peer learning through the WHO Academy and other relevant institutions, thereby creating a clearer, country-focused delivery model for One Health implementation.

 WHO and Quadripartite partners announced the extension and expansion of the One Health High-Level Expert Panel (OHHLEP), the world’s leading scientific advisory body on One Health.
-Its mandate will now run through 2027, with a new phase planned for 2027–2029, reinforcing its role in three priority areas: in shaping the global research agenda, supporting the One Health Joint Plan of Action, and driving high-level advocacy grounded in science and evidence.
+Its mandate will now run through 2027, with a new phase planned for 2027–2029, reinforcing its role in three priority areas: shaping the global research agenda, supporting the One Health Joint Plan of Action, and driving high-level advocacy grounded in science and evidence.

 Editor’s note